Ging-Wpp/FinalProject/README.md

-# FinalProject
-ColorBlindAssistant Application
+# ColorBlindAssistant Application

-# This is an <h1> Step by Step Implementation
+# Step by Step Implementation <h1>

 Find the appropriate android project according to the requirement in GitHub.
 You may also go through this link to find a project on FinalProject.
 So for demonstration purposes let’s clone this project in this article.